Active Directory Authentication Mode

 - Proxy verifies the attached ticket and processes the request.
 The response is sent to the browser and presented to the user.

-Important note is that the proxy is set as FQDN in the browser settings and the server where the application runs is joined to the Active Directory.
+Note is that the proxy MUST BE set as FQDN in the browser settings (like proxy.example.lan) and the server where the application runs MUST BE JOINED to the Active Directory.
 If you set the proxy in the browser settings as IP address then only NTLM scheme will be used.